-Nowadays, the City of Brotherly Love is blessed with an abundance of gambling options as there are four casinos located within 20 miles of downtown Philadelphia, with another one on the way (more on that below).
+Nowadays, the City of Brotherly Love is blessed with an abundance of gambling options as there are five casinos located within 20 miles of downtown Philadelphia.

-One of these casinos, Rivers Casino, is actually located in the city, while the other three are within reasonable driving times away, (most times).
+Two of these casinos, Live!
+Casino, and Rivers Casino are actually located in the city, while the others are within reasonable driving times away, (most times).

-These four busy casinos bring in hundreds of millions of dollars per month in gaming revenue.
+These five busy casinos bring in hundreds of millions of dollars per month in gaming revenue.

 Casinos in Philadelphia

-Here’s a brief look at the four area casinos:
+Here’s a brief look at the five area casinos:

 Philadelphia Casinos Map

-(The red star is Rivers Casino Philadelphia, Black = Harrah’s Philadelphia.
+(The red star is Rivers Casino Philadelphia, Green is Live!
+Casino & Hotel, Black = Harrah’s Philadelphia.
 Purple is the Parx Casino while the brown star is Valley Forge Casino Resort)